Osorio’s art explores the experience of being Puerto Rican in New York City.

 Puerto Rico is a United States territory.
-Its residents are United States citizens and carry an American passport, yet they cannot vote in presidential elections or have representatives voting for their interests in Washington.
+Its residents are United States citizens and carry an American passport, yet they cannot vote in presidential elections or have representatives voting for their interests in Washington, D.C.
 This sense of marginality is further complicated when one considers that Nuyoricans often retain a distinct sense of cultural pride that is informed by their dual American and Puerto Rican identities.

 Having lived both experiences—that of a Puerto Rican and Nuyorican—Osorio is best known for large-scale installations that address street life, cultural clashes, and the rites of passage experienced by Puerto Ricans in the United States.
-Outside the traditional museum setting, and commissioned by Real Art Ways (RAW) from Hartford, Connecticut, En la barberia no se llora (No Crying Allowed in the Babershop) is a mixed-media installation located in the Puerto Rican community of Park Street in Hartford.
+Outside the traditional museum setting, and commissioned by Real Art Ways (RAW) from Hartford, Connecticut, En la barbería no se llora (No Crying Allowed in the Babershop) is a mixed-media installation first exhibited in the Puerto Rican community of Park Street in Hartford.
 Created in collaboration with local residents, Osorio engaged the public through conversation, workshops, and artistic collaborations.
-The art itself is visually lavish—his installations have often been dubbed “Nuyorican Baroque” (a reference to the seventeenth-century style characterized by theatricality and opulence and found in both Europe and Latin America).
+The art itself is visually lavish—his installations have often been dubbed “Nuyorican Baroque” (a reference to the 17th-century style characterized by theatricality and opulence and found in both Europe and Latin America).

-One prominent aspect of En la barberia no se llora are the video installations featuring Latino men from Park Street in stereotypically “masculine” poses.
+One prominent aspect of En la barbería no se llora are the video installations featuring Latino men from Park Street in stereotypically “masculine” poses.
 The men vary in age.
 Osorio included older men from the retirement home, Casa del Elderly, presenting the issue of machismo as multi-generational and deeply ingrained in Nuyorican culture.
 As a foil to this construction, the artist also included videos of men crying, with the public reacting both in sympathy and disgust.

 These same men then participated in workshops, in which they discussed how notions of masculinity had shaped their personal relationships as brothers, husbands, and fathers.
 Despite this participation of men, most of the visitors to the barbershop installation were, in fact, women.

-While En la barberia no se llora (No Crying Allowed in the Babershop) challenges definitions of masculinity, it also brings up—in a more subtle way—the relationship between machismo and homophobia, violence, and infidelity, and the ways in which popular culture, religion, and politics help craft these identities and issues.
+While En la barbería no se llora (No Crying Allowed in the Babershop) challenges definitions of masculinity, it also brings up—in a more subtle way—the relationship between machismo and homophobia, violence, and infidelity, and the ways in which popular culture, religion, and politics help craft these identities and issues.

-1. “Nuyorican Baroque: Pepón Osorio’s Chucherías,” Art Journal, vol.60, issue 1, 2001, p.
+Anna Indych-López, “Nuyorican Baroque: Pepón Osorio’s Chucherías,” Art Journal, volume 60, number 1 (2001), p.
 75.

-2. Erika Suderburg, Space, Site, Intervention: Situating Installation Art (University of Minnesota Press, 2000), p.
+Erika Suderburg, Space, Site, Intervention: Situating Installation Art (Minneapolis: University of Minnesota Press, 2000), p.
 323.